Wild Cats Are Trained For The Life In The Wild In Preparation For The Nationwide Release In 2023

 Weaning wildcats off human attention

 The environmentalists are now teaching the wild cats to take care of themselves instead of relying on people for food.
 They are using toys and special techniques to make the process easier for the cats.
-The experts from the Royal Zoological Society of Scotland are in charge of the cats' breading and training.
-They are teaching the cats to hunt rabbits in a special facility close to where they'll be released.
+The experts from the Royal Zoological Society of Scotland are in charge of the cats' breeding and training.
+They are teaching the cats to hunt rabbits in a special facility close to where they will be released.

-We can try and mimic the way an animal might have to hunt, or find food in the wild, so that would be doing things like randomizing, the time at which animals are fed, trying to dissociate animals from human presence.
-So, for example, putting food into a timed box, so that it’s not associating a human coming into the enclosure with being fed, or being fed at a certain time."
+We can try to mimic the way an animal might have to hunt or find food in the wild, which includes randomizing the time at which animals are fed and trying to dissociate animals from human presence.
+For example, we can put food into a timed box so that they do not associate a human coming into the enclosure with being fed or being fed at a certain time."

-After the initial release in Scotland in 2023, environmentalists are planning releases in Wales, Devon, and Cornwall, since they have an appropriate environment to accommodate them.
+After the initial release in Scotland in 2023, environmentalists are planning releases in Wales, Devon, and Cornwall, as these areas have appropriate environments to accommodate them.
 The cats will be fitted with GPS so researchers can track their movements.

 The whole reintroduction process is slower in England because there is no scientific consensus on the matter, though Natural England has confirmed they are analyzing the subject.